Jocatins/react-testing-with-jest/README.md

 `findBy`

 - returns a promise which resolves when an element is found which matches the given query
 - The promise is rejected if no element is found or if more than one element is found after a default timeout of 1000ms

 `findAllBy`

 - returns a promise which resolves to an array of elements when any elements are found which match the given query
 - The promise is rejected if no elements are found after a default timeout of 1000ms

 screen.debug() --> to visualize a formatted state of the DOM tree logRoles() ---> to print out the list of all implicit of other roles within the DOM tree

+# User- Event

+It is a companion library for testing library that simulates user interactions by dispatching the events that would happen if the interaction took place in a browser.
+It is the recommended way to test user interactions with RTL

+# fireEvent

+It is a method from RTL which is used to dispatch DOM events

+`userEvent` allows you to describe a user interaction instead of a concrete event

+- Updating user event ---> npm i @testing-library/user-event@14.0.0-alpha.14

+# Pointer Interactions

+`Convenience API`
+click(), dblClick() and tripleClick is not a pointer API, it is a convenient API that calls the pointer APIs hover() and unhover()
+Convenience APIs are used when writing tests tab()

+# Pointer APIs

+pointer({keys: '[Mouse-Left]'})
+it accepts an obj as args and specifies the key property pointer({keys: '[Mouse-Left][mouse-right]'}) pointer( '[Mouse-Left][mouse-right]')

+# Utility API

+type()
+clear()
+selectOptions()
+deselectOptions()
+upload()

+# Clipboard APIs

+copy()
+cut()
+paste()

+# Static Analysis Testing

+- TypeScript
+- EsLint
+- Prettier
+- Husky
+- lint-staged

+npm i --save-dev eslint-plugin-jest-dom npm i prettier --save-dev --exact npm i eslint-config-prettier

+# Husky

+npx husky-init and npm install